+BACKGROUND INFORMATION: General encyclopedias as well as subject-specific ones covering the range of research across the curriculum.
 RECOMMENDED: GALE E-BOOKS, SOCIAL SCIENCE SECTION, SEARCH YOUR ISSUE TO GET THE PERSPECTIVES OF A CROSS-SECTION OF SOCIAL SCIENCES.

 General interest sources in all fields.
 NOTE: THESE TEND TO BE THE SOURCES WHERE YOU WILL FIND MATERIALS ABOUT SOCIAL ISSUES GENERALLY, PUBLISHED SOURCES WRITING OR TALKING ABOUT ASPECTS OF THE ISSUE YOU ARE ADDRESSING.
 YOU WILL ADD THESE VOICES TO YOUR OWN IN MAKING YOUR CLAIM AND SUPPORTING IT.
 THEY WILL ALSO HELP YOU IDENTIFY THE "STAKES" OR SIGNIFICANCE OF YOUR CLAIM.